Why you want to stop early

 Can I change the maximum number of rounds?

 Yes.
-Max rounds lives in the strategy config, default 5.
-Lower it to 2 or 3 for routine changes where you want a fast pass.
-Raise it to 6 or 7 for ambiguous or high-stakes code where you want more pressure on the panel to resolve disagreements.
-The adaptive early break still fires regardless of the ceiling.
+Max rounds lives in the strategy config.
+Default is 5.
+Drop it to 2 or 3 for routine changes when you want a fast pass.
+Bump it to 6 or 7 for ambiguous or high-stakes code where you want more pressure on the panel.
+The adaptive early break still fires regardless.

 Is the per-provider timeout the same as max rounds?

-No — they are separate controls.
-Max rounds bounds the total number of debate passes.
-The per-provider timeout (default 120 seconds) bounds how long any single model call can take within a round.
-Both matter for total latency but they fail differently: a round cap produces a shorter debate, a timeout drops a model from a round.
+No. They're separate controls.
+Max rounds caps the total number of debate passes.
+The per-provider timeout (default 120 seconds) caps how long any single model call can take within a round.
+A round cap shortens the debate.
+A timeout drops a single model from a round.

 Does adaptive termination change the final output?

-Usually not.
-If positions have stabilized, breaking at round three versus round five produces the same synthesis in most cases — the moderator reads the same converged findings either way.
-The savings are latency and cost, not a different answer.
-The cases where it matters are ambiguous reviews that would have continued to shift, where a too-eager break freezes the panel before real convergence.
+Usually no. If positions have stabilized, breaking at round 3 versus round 5 produces the same synthesis — the moderator reads the same converged findings either way.
+You save latency and cost, not answer quality.
+The edge case is an ambiguous review where positions would have kept shifting and a too-eager break freezes the panel early.